cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 FinalizeRequest(client_private_key, password, blind, response)

 Input:
 - client_private_key, the client's private key.
-In the internal key mode, this is nil.
+In internal mode, this is nil.
 - password, an opaque byte string containing the client's password.
 - creds, a Credentials structure.
 - blind, the OPRF scalar value used for blinding.